 - 1. Degree students must earn 15 credits, of which 8 credits must be in advanced (200-level) courses in the student's major. - 2.
-Certificate students must earn 6 credits or 25% of the credits, whichever is higher.
+Certificate students must earn 6 credits or 25% of the credits, whichever is higher degree is received.